kostas2370/Video-Creator/README.md

 ![image](https://github.com/kostas2370/Clippy-V2/assets/96636678/621fa695-5a40-42e0-9464-51aae08d89c7)

-Inside the clippy folder :
+Inside the viddie folder :
 Create the .env file and add your OPEN_API_KEY
 If you want to enable email services for more custom stuff, you can add these variables :EMAIL_HOST_USER, EMAIL_HOST_PASSWORD